Chatlada-Nina/serenity-relax-and-spa/README.md

 **Serenity Relax&Spa** is my fictional spa that I wanted to be my first project because I like to go to a spa and do a massage.
 The idea started with my interest in the massage & spa so I decided to make a website about it.

+This website is for people who are interested in self-care, with chronic pain or muscle tension caused by lifestyle or occupational stress.
+Serenity Relax&Spa website provides all the informaition for the new and old users who need to know about the spa, spa programs, contact information and a booking form.

 ## UX